 - Your kitchen will smell incredible, with warm spices filling the air.

 - There is a very low amount of sugar in this donut recipe.
-There is only ½ cup of coconut sugar.
-Another benefit to using coconut sugar is that it is low glycemic.
+There is only 1/2 cup of coconut sugar.
+Another benefit of coconut sugar is that it is low in glycemic content.

 - If you use the optional glaze, it uses honey, so these gluten free donuts are completely refined and sugar-free.